Alexandrite: The Rare Colour-Changing Gemstone

 Recent discoveries

-Smaller stones, yet with a remarkable colour change.
-Tanzanian alexandrites are particularly prized for their vivid green hues and their very distinct shift in colour.
+Small in size yet with a remarkable colour change.
+Tanzanian stones are particularly prized for their vivid green hues and their very crisp colour shift.

 🇮🇳